 Not realizing what your business really needs

-A grocery store needs a POS software that can help them update their stock in terms of Units of measurement.
+A grocery store needs a POS software that can help them update their stock in terms of Units of Measurement or UOM.
 Example: 4 Kg of rice, 10 liters of oil, etc. This is a must-have feature for a grocery POS.

 An electronics store, on the other hand, needs a POS software which will allow them to serialize their products.

 So each different business needs a different type of POS.
 Not knowing exactly what your business needs can become a huge problem while you choose a POS.
 It might land you into a huge loss.

 The basic needs you need to consider are:

 - How you want your inventory and product information to get added and updated